Where is Bhutan?

 Due to the difference in elevation, the climate varies in different regions of the country.
 The southern foothills being nearer to the Indian ocean and bay of Bengal holds a humid weather with annual monsoon season.
 The temperature gets loser as elevation increases to the inner Himalaya.
 The temperature in the southern region usually ranges from 150C in winter to 300C in winter.
 It makes make the region much ideal for visit during the winter season.

 The central region of Bhutan is usually the densely populated region due to its much favorable climate.
 It enjoys cold yet bearable winters with light snowfall and warm summers with decent rainfall of 350mm in average.
 The temperature in the capital ranges from -2.50C during the winter to 250C in the summer.

-The northern region is usually enclosed in cold weather by cold weather with the average temperature dipping below freezing point in winter.
+The northern region is usually enclosed in cold weather and by cold weather with the average temperature dipping below freezing point in winter.
 The northern region is usually beyond the tree-line and encompasses snowcapped mountains throughout the year.

 There are four seasons in Bhutan in the range of 3 months every year.